 3. Learning to say no to others.

 4. Write down where you’d like to be next year at this time, then take steps to get there.

-5. Become addicted to something positive, positively refill your human needs.
+5. Becoming addicted to something positive positively refill your human needs.
 Certainty, uncertainty, love and connection, significance, growth, contribution, starting new things provides uncertainty.
 Take baby steps.
 Creating new routines for you to fill certainty.
 Keep going and fill them all up.

 7. Work on your CPTSD, the trauma bond, your anxiety, baby steps.